Programmersio-IBMi/vscode-integration/README.md

    ![9](https://github.com/Programmersio-IBMi/vscode-integration/assets/139198015/dc3bcb89-0b24-4c79-a021-9114ac8d5ef0)

 4. Once a connection is made, depending upon your IBMi server configuration, you might or might not see some notifications/warnings/error messages at the bottom right like below.
+If you get multiple notifications and they all disappeared before you read them fully, fret not.
+All the notification will reside in the bottom right "bell" icon.
 We will go through one by one.

    ![10](https://github.com/Programmersio-IBMi/vscode-integration/assets/139198015/cc4c759a-9d2f-4ee1-94f9-059ee6c477f7)